jruels/ansible-best-practices/labs/templates/templates_intro.md

 ansible-playbook -i inventory security.yml
 ```

 The output will show that everything deployed fine, but we can check locally to make sure.
-Let's become `root` (with `sudo su -`) and then read our file:
+Run the following command to read the file:

 ```
 sudo cat /etc/sudoers.d/hardened